Common Neck Injuries From a Car Accident

 If you’ve been in a car accident, neck pain can start immediately or occur in the hours or days following the collision.
 Although many people have experienced a stiff neck before, the impact of an accident can cause far worse damage, making it critical to seek care immediately.

 Doing so allows doctors to determine if rest will do the trick or if stricter measures are needed.
-And, in Florida, you must seek medical care within 14 days of an accident to qualify for benefits so it is imperative to see a doctor in a timely manner.
+In Florida, you must seek medical care within 14 days of an accident to qualify for benefits, so it’s imperative to see a doctor promptly.
 Learn what to expect after a car accident and your potential treatment options.

 What causes neck pain from an auto accident?

 During a car accident, your neck may suddenly jerk forward and backward.
 With your body restrained by a seat belt, your neck takes the brunt of the force.
 Moreover, a collision may cause your neck to move from side to side forcefully.
-Or you may get hit by debris from inside or outside of the vehicle.
+You may also get hit by debris inside or outside the vehicle.

 Areas of the neck affected by a car accident

-Your neck is a vulnerable and complex structure made up of seven small bones, called the cervical vertebra, residing in the spinal column.
+Your neck is a vulnerable and complex structure comprising seven tiny bones called the cervical vertebra in the spinal column.
 Between the bones, intervertebral discs separate each one, and facet joints connect the bones and allow you to pivot your head.

 Your musculoskeletal system supports your neck and skull while protecting the spinal cord.
 The neck is part of your backbone or spinal column, called the cervical spine.
-It’s broken down into two segments, the subaxial spine and the craniocervical junction (CCJ).
+It’s divided into two segments: the subaxial spine and the craniocervical junction (CCJ).

-Since the cervical discs are essentially shock absorbers, injuries to the discs occur frequently.
+Since the cervical discs are essentially shock absorbers, these spine injuries occur frequently.
 However, your neck also contains many small tissues.
 Strained, torn, or stretched cervical ligaments can cause ongoing neck pain after a wreck.

 Car accident neck injury symptoms

-After a collision, you may experience a range of symptoms, from minor pain or stiffness to excruciating pain or nausea.
-Furthermore, symptoms may not occur immediately.
-Delayed neck pain after a car accident is common.
-Symptoms may appear after two to four weeks.
-Symptoms of a neck injury after a car accident can consist of:
+After a collision, you may experience various symptoms, from minor pain or stiffness to excruciating pain or nausea.
+Symptoms may not occur immediately.
+Delayed neck pain after a car accident is common, and symptoms may take two to four weeks to appear.
+Common symptoms of a neck injury after a car accident can consist of:

 - Stiffness or a heavy feeling in your neck or head